simon-ritchie/apysc/docstring_markdowns/apysc/_html/debug_mode.md

 - `module_name`: str
   - A target module name.
 - `class_name`: str or None, default None
   - Target class name.
-If a target callable is function, this interface requires None of this argument.
+If a target callable is a function, this interface requires None of this argument.

 <hr>